You bought a fancy antenna for your mesh node. How do you know if it’s actually any good?

 - Read SWR at 915 MHz marker

-- SWR under 2.0 = good to go
+- SWR under 2.0 is good to go

-That’s it.
 Five steps to know if your antenna is working.

 Where to Buy

-- NanoVNA-H4 - Available on Amazon, AliExpress, and ham radio retailers (~$50-70)
+- NanoVNA-H4.
+Available on Amazon, AliExpress, and ham radio retailers. $50 to $70.

-- NanoVNA-F - Similar price, metal case version
+- NanoVNA-F. Similar price, metal case version.

 Look for kits that include calibration standards.
 Some ultra-cheap units skip these, and you’ll need to buy them separately.